+Are you packing for a trip and asking yourself, can you bring deodorant on a plane?
+Is deodorant considered a liquid when flying?
 We all want to smell good, especially when we’re traveling.
-So you might be packing for a trip and asking yourself, can you bring deodorant on a plane?
-Is deodorant considered a liquid when flying?

 Things can get confusing with all the rules about what you can and cannot bring on a plane.
 But don’t worry, we’ll help you out.
 In this post, you’ll learn everything you need about taking deodorant on a plane.

 Because the quick answer is yes, you can bring deodorant on a plane, but you might be limited depending on the type of deodorant.
 Keep reading for details so security doesn’t confiscate your deodorant.
 Trust me, no one wants that to happen.

 Note: This post is written referencing TSA rules for travel from airports in the USA.
 Some countries may have different rules, so if you’re flying from an airport in another country, please look up the rules for the authority in that country.

 Deodorant comes in both liquid and solid forms, so the answer to this question really depends on which type you’re using.
 Let’s take a look at the different types so you can understand the rules and where to pack your deodorant.

 Is solid deodorant considered a liquid for air travel?

 If your deodorant stick is solid and dry, there are no size limits for carry on travel.
 You’re in luck, this type of roll on deodorant will not be counted as a liquid.

 Can you bring a hair dryer on a plane?

 Can you bring a curling iron on a plane?